 CCGL9030 Global Issues

-Financial crises are common and occurred quite frequently in market economies.
-What is a financial crisis and what are its possible causes?
+Financial crises are common and occurred quite frequently in the history in market economies.
+What is a financial crisis, though, and what are its possible causes?
 Can it be anticipated and hence prevented?
 What government policies can be implemented to alleviate its impact?

 A financial crisis can occur in the form of a currency crisis, a banking crisis or both.
 For example, the financial crisis in Asia in 1997-1998 was a currency crisis whereas the global crisis in 2008 was a banking crisis.
-Consider the one in 2008.
-As a subprime mortgage crisis that started in America in 2008, the crisis speedily mutated into a “systemic risk” threatening the financial system of every advanced and emerging economy.
-The financial contagion quickly exacerbated the impact of the crisis by transmitting the financial shocks through the interlinked financial markets to the whole global economy.
+The most recent crisis created by Covid-19 is having enormous impacts on national, global, and personal finances, and the structure of capitalism.

 This course aims to bring to students an exploratory account of a financial crisis and an understanding of the conceptual underpinnings of the issues that lie at the heart of it.
-The course will focus on how the financial crisis in 2008 began, how it developed, how the different countries dealt with it with their own politico-economic means and measures, what are the effects on people, and what is its implication for the global economy, and its broader ramifications for our society.
+The course will focus on brief histories of crises around the world, means of addressing such crises, how to develop alternatives to this cycle of “crashes”, and how students can best prepare for their financial futures.

 Course Learning Outcomes